-&lt;sup>7 Looking at names in the two groups suggests more institutional funds report monthly, and this may account for the difference.
+&lt;sup>8 Looking at names in the two groups suggests more institutional funds report monthly, and this may account for the difference.
 However, we were unable to identify funds by institutional holdings in any meaningful way, so this could not be formally tested.
 Bias could also be generated if poorly performing funds stopped reporting monthly and started to report quarterly, and thus would be excluded from the sample.
-To measure this, we examined all funds that had one year of monthly data but did not have two years, and examined the reporting interval the subsequent year.
-In only four cases out of over 600 observations was it quarterly.
-In the vast majority of the cases a fund was not included in a year because it reported 10 or 11 months of holdings data rather than a full 12 months.
+To measure this, we examine all funds that have one year of monthly data but do not have two years, and examine the reporting interval the subsequent year.
+In only four cases out of over 600 observations is it quarterly.
+In the vast majority of the cases a fund is not included in a year because it reported 10 or 11 months of holdings data rather than a full 12 months.